zakk4223/hyprland-easymotion/README.md

     textfont=Sans

     #padding around the text (inside the label box) size in pixels, adjusted for
     #monitor scaling.
-This is the same format as hyprland's gaps_in/gaps_out
+This is the same format as hyprland's gapsin/gapsout workspace layout rule
+    #example: textpadding=2 5 5 2 (spaces not commas)
     textpadding=0

     #size of the border around the label box.
 A border size of zero disables border rendering.